Daher al-Umar: Acre

-He also built on top of a number of Crusader and Mamluk structures in the city.
-Among these were the caravanserais of Khan al-Shawarda and its Burj al-Sultan tower and Khan al-Shunah.
-The Crusader plan and main structure of Khan al-Shunah was preserved by Zahir in his restoration of the building in 1764, and it remained in use as an inn and market for traders until Haifa overtook Acre as the commercial center of the region in the late 19th century.
+Among the ruined Crusader and Mamluk structures Daher repurposed or restored were Khan al-Shawarda and its Burj al-Sultan tower and Khan al-Shunah.
+The Crusader plan and main structure of Khan al-Shunah were preserved in Daher's 1764 restoration and it remained in use as an inn and market for traders until Haifa overtook Acre as the commercial center of the region in the late 19th century.
 It thereafter became housing for the poor.
-The original structure of the Suq al-Abyad (the White Bazaar), located in the northeastern corner of the walled city, was built by Zahir, though most of the present structure dates to an 1815 reconstruction by Acre's governor, Sulayman Pasha.

-In 1748, Zahir commissioned the construction of the Muallaq Mosque.
-The building had been used as a synagogue; after Zahir converted it for Muslim use, he compensated the Jewish worshippers with property elsewhere in the city.
+The original structure of the Suq al-Abyad (the White Bazaar), located in the northeastern corner of the walled city, was built by Daher, though most of the present structure dates to an 1815 reconstruction by Acre's governor, Sulayman Pasha.
+In 1748, Daher founded the Muallaq Mosque, which had been a synagogue; he compensated its Jewish worshippers with property elsewhere in the city.
 The Zaytuna Mosque was built in Acre during his rule at the initiative of Hajj Muhammad al-Sadiq, or the local scholar Muhammad Shadi al-Farid, who financed its construction.